Animal Adventure Park Update: ‘Increased Calf Activity’ As Oliver Smooches April

 Since giraffes are animals that under the prey family, they are used to concealing any sign of discomfort or pain in order to avoid getting attention from predators that are out to hunt them and their offspring.

-It is possible though experts from the park weren’t particularly worried that April’s calf will be out anytime today as an Animal Adventure Park update noted that she might go on labor to deliver the park’s first giraffe calf in a week’s time.
+It is possible, though, experts from the park weren’t particularly worried that April’s calf will be out anytime today as an Animal Adventure Park update noted that she might go into labor to deliver the park’s first giraffe calf in a week’s time.

-Currently, Oliver, April, and the other giraffe’s in the park will remain inside as the yard was frozen because of cool rain and wind over the weekend.
+Currently, Oliver, April, and the other giraffes in the park will remain inside as the yard was frozen because of cool rain and wind over the weekend.

-April the Giraffe become an Internet sensation after the AAP finally discovered her pregnancy after she successfully kept her first three pregnancies in secret.
+April the Giraffe become an internet sensation after the AAP finally discovered her pregnancy after she successfully kept her first three pregnancies secret.
 Animal Adventure Park updates about her came day-by-day ever since.

-Although the park staff and animal experts still haven’t figured out her due date yet, APP’s vet continues to monitor April’s teat as it is one indicator signaling the upcoming birth of her fourth calf—the first that has been monitored both by park employees and the world.
+Although the park staff and animal experts still haven’t figured out her due date yet, APP’s vet continues to monitor April’s teat, as it is one indicator signaling the upcoming birth of her fourth calf—the first that has been monitored both by park employees and the world.

 One more sign that experts look for when the mommy giraffe is already in labor are the wax caps.
 If they fall off from the mother giraffe’s teat, it means her body is preparing to nurse a newborn calf.